About Dr. Kristin Talka:

 University at Albany, State University of New York, Albany, NY

-Private Practice, Kingston, NY
+Private Practice, Mid-Hudson Psychological Services, PLLC, Kingston, NY

 July 2011-Present

-Past Clinical Work:
+Past Clinical Work History:

 Psychologist